open-mpi/aws-pmix-scale-testing/README.md

 * `awscli` - for uploading files to S3
   * Comes as part of `CfnCluster` from pip
 * AWS Credentials
+* jq - for json parsing in connect.sh

 # Initial Setup